Pamela Anderson shares heartbreaking reason she’s been going makeup-free

 Pamela Anderson revealed to Elle that she has been living a makeup-free lifestyle, but not for the reasons people may think.
 The Baywatch star explained to the magazine that she chose to forego her famous ‘90s glam after her makeup artist, Alexis Vogel, passed away from breast cancer in 2019.

-The loss of Vogel altered Anderson’s perspective and desire to wear makeup.
+The loss of Vogel altered Anderson’s perspective on makeup.
 Without Vogel, she believed there was no point in wearing it anymore.

 "She was the best," Anderson said of Vogel.
 "And since then, I just felt, without Alexis, it’s just better for me not to wear makeup."